jpneto/ScoringGames/README.md

 ============

 The <b>Scoring Games Calculator</b> is a Haskell set of modules to manipulate a new game universe, the Scoring Universe, representing a certain class of games with scoring.
-The Universe is flexible enough to include the standard [CGT Conway Universe](http://en.wikipedia.org/wiki/Surreal_number).
+The Universe is expressive enough to include the classical [CGT Conway Universe](http://en.wikipedia.org/wiki/Surreal_number).

 The main module is **Scoring** with all the data structures and functions to perform operations over scoring game values.

 Given a ruleset $R$, any valid position $p \in R$ is represented abstractly by module **Position**.
-This module can then be instanciated over many concrete rulesets (eg, Dots'n'Boxes) each one of those rulesets are codified on their respective modules.
-This project already includes some game implementations, namely **Dots'n'Boxes**, **Kobber** and **Diskonnect**.
+This module can be instanciated by many concrete rulesets (eg, Dots'n'Boxes) where each one of these rulesets is codified on their respective modules.
+The project already includes several ruleset implementations, namely **Dots'n'Boxes**, **Kobber** and **Diskonnect**.

-The next picture shows the value of a Kobber position:
+As an eg, the next picture shows the value of the given Kobber position:

 <center><img src="scoringEg.png" alt="Kobber position" style="width:112px;height:151px"></center>